 Most footballers eat the same amount most days.
 Why not eat less when you do less and more when you need to do more.
 This simple strategy helps keep footballers trim and performing at their maximum match after match.

-Matt Lovell is currently a Performance Nutritionist to the RFU, UKA athletics, Tottenham Hotspur FC, London Irish Rugby Club and KX Club – who you can follow on Facebook and Twitter for more great tips for keeping on shape.
+Matt Lovell is currently a Performance Nutritionist to the RFU, UKA athletics, Tottenham Hotspur FC, London Irish Rugby Club and KX Club.